apache/flink/docs/dev/table/catalogs.md

 It may be transient metadata like temporary tables, or UDFs registered against the table environment.
 Or permanent metadata, like that in a Hive Metastore.
 Catalogs provide a unified API for managing metadata and making it accessible from the Table API and SQL Queries.

+Catalog enables users to reference existing metadata in their data systems, and automatically maps them to Flink's corresponding metadata.
+For example, Flink can map JDBC tables to Flink table automatically, and users don't have to manually re-writing DDLs in Flink.
+Catalog greatly simplifies steps required to get started with Flink with users' existing system, and greatly enhanced user experiences.

 * This will be replaced by the TOC
 {:toc}